-- There are smoke detectors in all our properties. - Test your detector regularly and report any faults to Choice Services Centre. - Before going to bed at night or when you go out, make sure all fires are out and make sure you have put out all cigarettes. - Don't dry clothes over heaters, do not use chip pans and don't leave candle lit if no-one is in the room.
+- There are smoke detectors in all our properties. - Test your detector regularly and report any faults to Choice Services Centre. - Before going to bed at night or when you go out, make sure all fires are out and make sure you have put out all cigarettes. - Ensure no clothes, curtains or other combustible materials are left close to electric heaters. - Do not use chip pans and do not leave candles lit if no-one is in the room.
 They can easily catch fire.